-7. Make the block extendible¶
+7. Make the block extensible#

-Wouldn’t it be nice if we could have a way to customize, per column, how the
+Wouldn't it be nice if we could have a way to customize, per column, how the values are rendered, and go even further than the textTemplate field would allow?

-Let’s create the following extension mechanism: for any column, we’ll be able to choose between available “cell renderers”.
-These would be components that get passed the value and can render themselves as they want.
-For example, we could implement a “progress bar” that could be used to render the numbers in a column as a solid bar of color.
-We’ll also migrate the text template field to the new system.
+These would be components that get the value passed and can render themselves as they want.
+For example, we could implement a "progress bar" that could be used to render the numbers in a column as a solid bar of color.
+We'll also migrate the text template field to the new system.

-What’s more, we’ll use the global Volto config registry to register our custom components, so it will be completely open to extension from projects or other addons.
+What's more, we'll use the global Volto config registry to register our custom components, so it will be completely open to extension from projects or other add-ons.

 config.blocks.blocksConfig.dataTable = {